ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-11-26-practicing-rails.markdown

 1. Ask some questions: What is the app missing?
 What did you postpone to get that first feature done?
 2. Try using what you have so far.
 What would make your life easier if it was built?
 What annoys you while you’re using your app?
-3. Ifyou’rebuildingthisappforsomeoneelse,watchhowtheyusetheproject.
+3. If you’re building this app for someone else, watch how they use the project.
 Where are they struggling?
 What do they complain about?

 ## Test Your Code Efficiently